Play Learned Hands

 The users read each story, and then label whether certain legal issues are present — is there Family Law issue?
 Housing law issue?
 Money and Consumer issues?
 After classifying the stories at a high level, then users label more specific issues — is there a Divorce issue present?
 Child custody?
 Domestic violence?

-The game builds a labeled dataset, for AI R&D and Legal Needs research
+Learned Hands builds a labeled dataset, for AI R&D and legal needs research

 Each player’s vote trains machine learning models to automatically issue-spot.
 As a consensus emerges about whether an issue is present, then the game produces a ‘labeled dataset’ of what issues appear in which problem descriptions.